The short version

 The question everyone asks

-At some point in the conversation, nearly every client asks the same thing: should I run my AI agent on a Mac Mini at home, or on a cloud server?
+Nearly every client asks the same thing: should I run my AI agent on a Mac Mini at home, or on a cloud server?

-This article lays out the trade-offs across cost, reliability, security, capability, and convenience so you can make that decision with clarity.
+This article lays out the trade-offs across cost, reliability, security, capability and convenience so you can make that decision with clarity.
 We will also share our recommendation at the end, along with a note for those who have already purchased a Mac Mini.

 First, a quick note on how OpenClaw works

 OpenClaw is the orchestration layer.
-It coordinates your AI agent: receiving your messages, choosing the right AI model, and executing actions across your tools.
-The actual "thinking" happens elsewhere, at an AI model provider like Anthropic (Claude), OpenAI, or one of 300+ models available through OpenRouter.
+It coordinates your AI agent: receiving your messages, choosing the right AI model and executing actions across your tools.
+The actual "thinking" happens elsewhere, at an AI model provider like Anthropic (Claude), OpenAI or one of 300+ models available through OpenRouter.

 This distinction matters.
 OpenClaw itself is lightweight.
 It does not need a powerful machine to run.
 The heavy computation is done by the AI model, which can either live in the cloud (accessed via API) or run locally on your hardware (if that hardware has sufficient memory and processing power).

-Most of the tools your agent connects to, such as Gmail, Google Calendar, CRMs, spreadsheets, and messaging platforms, are accessed through APIs and login credentials.
+Most of the tools your agent connects to, such as Gmail, Google Calendar, CRMs, spreadsheets and messaging platforms, are accessed through APIs and login credentials.
 Your agent reaches out to them over the internet, regardless of where OpenClaw is hosted.
 The infrastructure question is really about where OpenClaw lives and whether you also want to run the AI model locally.

 The cloud: why most businesses start here